telerik/blazor-docs/knowledge-base/fileselect-loader.md

 title: How to Show Progress During File Select
 description: How to show that a file selection process is ongoing?
 How to display loading progress to users when selecting a large number of files at once?
 type: how-to
-page_title: How to show the users that a file selection process is ongoing?
+page_title: How to Show Progress Animation When Using FileSelect
 slug: fileselect-kb-loader
 position:
 tags: telerik, blazor, fileselect, loader, progress